wmchris/homebridge-philipstv-x/README.md

 # homebridge-philipstv-X
 Homebridge module for Philips TV (with JointSpace enabled)
+This Version includes a simple switch for the three color modes for the ambilight (red,blue,green)

 # Description